sherpal8/backendDevPractise/README-api.md

 **`Installation`**
 Install the software above.
 Then run the command below on your CLI:

-\$ npm run repopulateDB
+- \$ npm run repopulateDB

-This comments will result in the seeding of the database and set up the development environment.
+This command will result in the seeding of the development database and set up the development environment.
-This command can also be used to repopulate the production database should it be necessary.
+This command can also be used to repopulate the development database should it be necessary.

-Note: The test database of sqlite3 will be autopopulated with the command /\$ npm run test
+- Note: The test database of sqlite3 will be autopopulated with the command \$ npm run test

 **`Testing`**